-Kamil Ali-Jackson, age 61
+Kamil Ali-Jackson, age 62

 Kamil Ali-Jackson co-founded our company and has served as our Chief Legal Officer since 2012.
 Ms. Ali-Jackson also serves as our Chief Compliance Officer and Secretary.
-In addition, Ms. Ali-Jackson has served as the Chief Legal Officer of NST, LLC and NST Consulting, LLC since 2013 and 2014, respectively.
+Ms. Ali-Jackson co-founded NeXeption, LLC, a biopharmaceutical assets management company, and its affiliated companies, and previously served as the Chief Legal Officer from 2012 to 2020.
 From 2011 until its acquisition by Actelion US Holdings Company, a subsidiary of Actelion Ltd., in 2013, Ms. Ali-Jackson served as Chief Legal Officer, Chief Compliance Officer and Secretary of Ceptaris Therapeutics, Inc., a biotechnology company.
 From 2010 to 2011, she was a consultant to a private specialty pharmaceutical company.
 From 2006 to 2010, she served as General Counsel and Secretary of Ception Therapeutics, Inc., a biotechnology company that was acquired by Cephalon, Inc. Previously, Ms. Ali-Jackson served as legal counsel and a licensing business executive for a number of pharmaceutical companies, including Merck & Co., Inc., Dr. Reddy's Laboratories Inc. and Endo Pharmaceuticals, Inc. Ms. Ali-Jackson received a J.D. degree from Harvard Law School and an A.B. degree in Politics from Princeton University.
-Ms. Ali-Jackson currently serves on the board of directors, audit committee, compensation committee and is the chair of the nominating and corporate governance committee of PDS Biotechnology Corporation, a publicly held company, and the board of trustees of Rosemont College, a private liberal arts college in Pennsylvania.
+Ms. Ali-Jackson currently serves on the board of directors, audit committee, compensation committee and is the chair of the nominating and corporate governance committee of PDS Biotechnology Corporation, a publicly held immuno-oncology company, as an independent director of Moda Operandi, a privately held online luxury retail company, and on the board of trustees of Rosemont College, a private liberal arts college in Pennsylvania.

-Frank Ruffo, age 54
+Frank Ruffo, age 55